Gautam4966/Miui-fy/README.md

 Miui-fy Lets You Add Some Miui Feel To Your Device
 It Will Be Updated Every Week So You Get New Features Every time.

+## Changelog
+# Miui-fy v1.2
+-Added New Camera App (Not guaranteed Working On All Phones) -Added Magisk Support
+# Miui-fy 1.0
+-Initial Release

 ### Prerequisites